DirectOutput/DirectOutput/README.md

 DirectOutput framework for virtual pinball cabinets
 ===================================================

-DirectOutput as a framework to controll the toys which are installed in a virtual pinball cabinet.
+DirectOutput is a framework to control the toys which are installed in a virtual pinball cabinet.

 Please read the documentation at http://directoutput.github.io/DirectOutput/